 Under the terms of their employment or letter agreements, an incentive structure was established for the named executive officers, making them eligible to receive an annual bonus within a specified range expressed as a percentage of such named executive officer's annual salary.
-The range specified for each named executive officer is disclosed under "[] Employment and Letter Agreements and Termination of Employment and Changes in Control Arrangements."
-The actual bonus award is determined in the sole discretion of our board of directors or the Compensation Committee, as applicable, based on the named executive officer's performance and the performance of the Company.
-The incentive structure provides our board of directors and the Compensation Committee with considerable discretion to establish incentive compensation levels in a manner consistent with its overall compensation philosophy and objectives.
+The range specified for each named executive officer is disclosed under "-Employment and Letter Agreements and Termination of Employment and Change-in-Control Arrangements."

+For the year ended December 31, 2013, the actual bonus award was determined by the Compensation Committee and approved by our board of directors, based on the named executive officer's performance and the performance of our Company.
+The Compensation Committee focused on the objective measures and other factors as described above under "-Factors Considered."
+Based upon these considerations, the Compensation Committee recommended bonuses as follows in respect of performance in the year 2013: